Brian1226/Priority-Queue/Specification.md

 ***

-**Use Case #5 Name:** Make copy
+**Use Case #5 Name:** Make Copy

 **Date:** 4/3/2021

 ## Summary

-The user can select a note, and create a copy of it by clicking on the "Make copy" option.
+The user can select a note, and create a copy of it by clicking on the "Make Copy" option.
 The duplicated note now appears within the app, containing the same tasks.

 ## Actors